 Using the cards, ask the young person to fill in as many as they choose.
-They may want to begin doing this on their own, which is fine - the practitioner can then help them when they've had a go.
+They may want to begin doing this on their own, which is fine - the practitioner can then help

 The young person doesn't have to fill in three things for each point, they may struggle to find anything positive initially so the practitioner may need to be both patient and encouraging.